VladislavShishlyannikov/DataAnalysis_2026/Correlation, Regression and Logistic Regression/README.md

 | True Positives | 0 |
 | False Negatives | 132 |

-**Note:** The model predicts all cases as class 0 (no true positives), indicating class imbalance in the data.

 ## Files in this Folder
 - `data_for_analysis.csv` - Original dataset
 - `correlation_permutation_results.csv` - Complete correlation matrix (406 pairs) with Spearman r and p-values